Name (sports)

 In sport, particularly team sports, the player name, often referred to as the uniform name, squad name, jersey name, shirt name is the name worn on a player's uniform.

 Originally the number worn on a player's uniform was used to identify and distinguish each players (and sometimes others, such as coaches and officials) from others wearing the same or similar uniforms.

 Generally, a surname is used, but a nickname is also common.
 The name is typically displayed on the rear of the jersey, often accompanied by the number.
+Traditionally, the name sits above the number, but sometimes teams will place the name below the number.
+In women's basketball, it is very common for teams to wear names below the player's number to avoid the player's name being blocked by long hair.
 Name printing is also used from a sports marketing point, such as to promote the player to fans and jersey sales.